 7. Make a family summer blockbuster movie

 Thanks to technology, making a movie has never been easier.
 So, get in touch with your inner screenwriters, directors, and actors and make the ultimate summer blockbuster.
-Not only is this a super fun way to spend time together a family, it’s actually incredibly educational for all involved.
+Not only is this a super fun way to spend time together as a family, it’s actually incredibly educational for all involved.
 From learning new writing skills to memorizing lines to working together to build “sets,” it’s a full STEAM experience.
 If you’re not sure how to start, this is a really great guide.

 8. Brighten someone’s day while enjoying nature together

-Grab a handful of flat stones and some paint for this family-friendly summer activity that not only gets you out into nature, but also helps make a total stranger’s day a whole lot brighter.
+Grab a handful of flat stones and some paint for this family-friendly summer activity that not only gets you out into nature but also helps make a total stranger’s day a whole lot brighter.
 A friend of mine paints the most stunning scenes on rocks, then leaves them for hikers to find.

 If you can barely draw a stick figure let alone paint a Picasso-level scene on stones, try writing meaningful and uplifting words on them instead.
 Then, put on your walking shoes, pack up your painted rocks, and head out to release them into the world.